cmelby/CodeQuiz/README.md

 ## Summary

 The task in this project was to generate a quiz leveraging javascript to dynamically generate questions and answers located in an array and alter the html on the page.
-As well as store the ansers and user information to local storage for later recal.
+As well as store the answers along with the user information to local storage for later recal.

 ## Site Picture
 ![alt text](code-quiz.png)